- Search The Registry

 - About Us

 - Creating Support

 On this date in 1869, Dillard University was founded.
-Dillard is one of over 100 Historically Black Colleges and Universities in America.
+Dillard is one of over 100 Historically Black Colleges and Universities (HBCU) in America.

 The Dillard story begins with the American Missionary Association of the Congregational Church.
 It founded Straight University, and the Freedman's Aid Society of the Methodist Episcopal Church established Union Normal School.
 Straight University and Union Normal School were then renamed Straight College and New Orleans University, in that order.
 Initially, both institutions offered instruction on the elementary level, soon expanding to include the secondary, collegiate, and professional levels.
 Gilbert Academy, a secondary school, was a unit of New Orleans University.
 Straight operated a law department from 1874 to 1886.

 In 1889, New Orleans University opened a Medical Department, including a school of pharmacy and a school of nursing.
 The Medical Department was named Flint Medical College and the affiliated hospital was named the Sarah Goodridge Hospital and Nurse Training School.
 The medical college was discontinued in 1911, but the hospital, including the nursing school, was continued under the name of Flint-Goodridge Hospital.